-The statewide Express Efficiency evaluation study will continue established methods for evaluating program success and provide additional information regarding methods for effective energy savings.
-This evaluation study for 2003 will build on the evaluation results from PY2002 to include market penetration, customer behaviors and the impact and processes; e.g., aggregation rule, energy crisis and market penetration based on 2003 participation.
+The statewide Express Efficiency evaluation study will follow established methods for evaluating program success and will provide additional information regarding methods for effective energy savings.
+This evaluation study for 2003 will build on the evaluation results from PY2002 and include customer behaviors, the impact of processes (e.g., aggregation rule), the energy crisis and market penetration based on 2003 participation.

-The goals of the 2003 evaluation are to assess the program's ability to achieve energy savings, increase the participation of hard-to-reach businesses, assess the impact of state standards, Company and regulatory goals as well as discontinued technologies on program participation.
-The primary measurement of program success will be the verification of measure installations, and tabulation of the estimated energy and demand savings, including HTR.
-The evaluation will continue to address program delivery, program design, impact of studies performed in 2002, benchmarking, cost-effectiveness, and overall success in order to refine and optimize program delivery.
+The goals of the 2003 evaluation are to assess the Express Efficiency program's ability to achieve energy savings and to increase the participation of hard-to-reach (HTR) businesses, the impact of state standards, PG&E and regulatory goals, and discontinued technologies on program participation.
+The primary measurement of the program's success will be the verification of measure installations and the tabulation of the estimated energy and demand savings, including in HTR businesses.
+The evaluation will continue to address program delivery, program design, the impact of studies performed in 2002, benchmarking, cost-effectiveness, and the program's overall success in order to refine and optimize program delivery.